Neuro Scientia

 In case you’re doing research on your own, seek an ophthalmologist who’s performed at least 200 surgeries and make sure you find information on how he treats patients after the surgery.
 You can also search for patient reviews on the internet.

-Another thing that you can do online is to find out about laser eye surgery cost.
+find out about laser eye surgery cost.
 This is what you should be especially careful about, since you may come across some great deals, but if the price sounds too good, it might mean that the doctor isn’t experienced enough or that their equipment is outdated.

 Also, avoid doctors who turn down less than 10% of their patients, since it might mean that they don’t screen the candidates meticulously enough.